lyda/docker-registry-driver-hdfs/README.md

 [docker-registry backend driver](https://github.com/dotcloud/docker-registry/tree/master/depends/docker-registry-core)
 for Hadoop's HDFS.

-Note: This is currently pre-alpha software.
-As in it doesn't work.
-Don't use it unless you want to help me debug it.
+Note: This is currently alpha software.
+It works but I haven't used it in production for very long.
+Feel free to try it and give it a shot.